Coach USA: 21st century

-Under Stagecoach ownership and the helm of Frank Gallagher, the owner of its predecessors, Coach USA sought to continue expansion, but the company, hit hard by the loss of charter business after the September 11 attacks, caused Stagecoach to crash to a loss of over £524 million, at which point Stagecoach, having lost over 70 percent of its investment and now under the leadership of its founder, Brian Souter, after the downturn cost the previous CEO of Stagecoach his job, announced that all of the taxicab operations and most of Coach USA's subsidiaries were for sale, as Stagecoach sought to focus mostly on operations in the northeast, where Coach USA today maintains subsidized transit operations and scheduled service.
+The company reported losses due to the decline in travel after the September 11 attacks.
+It then reduced its Houston headquarters staff by 40%, eliminated 10% of all non-driver employees, and took 330 buses off the road.
+By the end of 2001, Coach USA had cut costs by $25 million.

-Retrenching, Stagecoach sold its companies in New England to Peter Pan Bus Lines.
-Companies in the Southwest, West, and Rocky Mountain regions were sold to KKR to form Coach America, and companies in the southeastern United States were sold to Lincolnshire Management, rebranded as American Coach Lines (which was merged with Coach America in 2006), all at heavy losses.
-The contract transit division (Progressive Transportation) was sold to competitor First Transit.
+In December 2002, Stagecoach sold its companies in New England to Peter Pan Bus Lines.

+In June 2003, Companies in the Southwest, West, and Rocky Mountain regions were sold to KKR to form Coach America.

+Companies in the southeastern United States were sold to Lincolnshire Management, rebranded as American Coach Lines (which was merged with Coach America in 2006).

+In July 2003, the contract transit division, Progressive Transportation, was sold to competitor First Transit for $22.5 million.

 As a result of the sale of most of Coach USA's operations, the company's headquarters were relocated from Texas to the Community Coach garage in Paramus, New Jersey.
-Eight of the sold companies would be reacquired when Coach America declared bankruptcy in 2012, along with Lakefront/Hopkins in Ohio, with the intent of expanding (and in the case of California, reintroducing) the Megabus brand.

-Coach USA's operations today consist primarily of scheduled services in the New York and Chicago metropolitan areas, with a number of charter operations near Pittsburgh and scheduled operations in the Southern Tier of New York and southern Wisconsin, along with its Megabus operations throughout the eastern and central United States.
-In December 2018 Stagecoach announced it had agreed to sell all of its North American operations to Variant Equity Advisors subsidiary Project Kenwood Acquisition with the deal concluded in April 2019.
-Coach USA closed Chicago Trolley & Double Decker Co. and Airport Supersaver in 2019 due to years of declining sales, poorly maintained vehicles, and negative reviews.
+In April 2006, Stagecoach launched Megabus as a subsidiary of Coach USA.

+In 2012, when Coach America declared bankruptcy, Coach USA re-acquired 8 companies it previously sold, along with Lakefront/Hopkins in Ohio.

+In April 2019, Stagecoach sold all of its North American operations to Variant Equity Advisors for $271 million.

+In December 2019, Coach USA closed Chicago Trolley & Double Decker Co. and Airport Supersaver.

 Coach USA closed Lakefront Lines in Ohio and Central Cab in Pennsylvania in 2020, due to the COVID-19 pandemic.

+In June 2021, Community Transportation Inc., a Coach USA company, received a $19 million contract to operate certain public bus lines in New Jersey previously operated by Number 22 Hillside LLC/Corp.

 In June 2024, Coach USA filed for Chapter 11 bankruptcy, blaming corporate impact caused by the COVID-19 pandemic.
-The company has plans to sell its assets, and is planning to sell its Megabus subsidiaries to Bus Company Holdings, a unit of the Renco Group.
+The bankruptcy was later converted to a Chapter 7 bankruptcy liquidation.

 Avalon Transportation acquired Lenzner, Kerrville, All West and ACL Atlanta.
 Wynne Transportation acquired Powder River and the Butler Motor Transit shop.

-Peter Pan Bus Lines took over operations of the Megabus operations in the Northeast.
+Effective August 2024, Peter Pan Bus Lines took over Megabus operations in the Northeastern United States.
+The company also stopped operating 20 routes in New Jersey; the routes were taken over by Academy Bus and New Jersey Transit.

-In November 2024, it was announced that The Renco Group had completed the purchase of the company.
+In November 2024, Renco Group acquired the remainder of the company.

+Effective September 2025, Coach USA closed its operations and facility in Elko, Nevada, leading to 149 job losses.

 Operating companies

-Coach USA includes the following local operating companies:
+Coach USA owns the following operating companies: